anakin004/ASL-Interpreter-TF/README.md

 We have 3 actions, that have 30 sequences/videos , each video have 30 frames, each frame have a nmpy array with the keypoints of the action
 This really not a large ammount of data, and this model could be improved, but for effiency and timesake --- it works :)

+-+~ one more note, the versions of the dependencies can go out of scope, so if any issues arrise downloading them, pip should be able to tell you which versions are invalid/incompatible

 -- have fun!

 Here is a quick demo of the interpreter